FairwindsOps/goldilocks/docs/advanced.md

 This starts the goldilocks controller.
 Used by the Docker container, it will create vpas for properly labelled namespaces.

+The controller includes intelligent rate limiting and backoff mechanisms to handle etcd timeouts and control plane pressure automatically.
+When watch stream failures or API timeouts are detected, the controller implements exponential backoff to reduce load on the control plane.

 #### Flags
 You can set the default behavior for VPA creation using some flags.
 When specified, labels will always take precedence over the command line flags.